-The full Committee may be told that a disciplinary procedure has been initiated and is being dealt with, but not given any of the detail.
-This is necessary in order not to bias any appeal that they may be required to hear at a later date.
+The full committee may be told that a disciplinary procedure has been initiated and is being dealt with, but not given any of the detail.
+This is necessary so as not to bias any appeal that they may be required to hear at a later date.

-Note: If the Chair of the Committee is suspected to have breached the Code of Conduct, then the Vice Chair will replace the Chair in the procedure.
+Note: If the Chair of the committee is suspected to have breached the Code of Conduct, then the Vice Chair will replace the Chair in the procedure.
 In this case, and in the event of an appeal, the Vice Chair may choose to ask committee members from a neighbouring u3a or seek advice or request attendance from Third Age Trust staff or Trustees.

-The initial Hearing Committee may decide there is no breach of conduct in which case they will advise the member or Trustee of this outcome.
+The initial Hearing Committee may decide there is no breach of conduct in which case they will advise the member of this outcome.

-If they do feel that the code of conduct has been breached they can consider any of the following possible forms of disciplinary action.
-Levels 4 and 5 will only be invoked in the case of significant breaches of the code or a persistent repetition of behaviour about which the member or Trustee has previously been warned, such as not complying with the terms of the constitution.
+If they do feel that the Code of Conduct has been breached they can consider any of the following possible forms of disciplinary action.
+Levels 4 and 5 will only be invoked in the case of significant breaches of the code or a persistent repetition of behaviour about which the member has previously been warned, such as not complying with the terms of the constitution.